The strange vitrification profile of a talc body

 Thursday 13th June 2013

-This body is made from approximately 50:35:15 insight-live.com/material/80">ball clay:talc:silica:silica sand.
-These test bars are fired from cone 2 to 9 oxidation (bottom to top) and 10 Reduction and from them the porosity and fired shrinkage can be measured (shown for each bar).
+This body is made from approximately 50:45:2:3 insight-live.com/material/80">ball clay:talc:whiting:bentonite.
+These SHAB test bars are fired from cone 2 to 9 oxidation and 10 Reduction (bottom to top).
+From them the porosity and fired shrinkage can be measured (the SHAB test).
 Notice that the fired shrinkage is pretty stable from cone 2 to 8, but accelerates at cone 9 oxidation.
 But in reduction this stage has not been reached yet.
 The same thing happens with porosity, the cone 9 bar is dramatically more dense than the cone 8 one.
 But in reduction, it is still porous.

 Pages that reference this post in the Digitalfire Reference Library: